xpipe-io/xpipe-io.github.io/blog/introduction.md

 For this approach to work out, there are many challenges to be considered:

 - Shells in general are very heterogeneous, especially between operating systems.
-  While the differences between `sh`, `bash`, and `zsh` are marginal, shells like `cmd` and `bash` behave in wildly different ways.
+  While the differences between `sh` and `bash` are marginal, shells like `cmd` and `bash` behave in wildly different ways.
   We also need a reliable way to detect which shell we are currently in first.
 - The available commands and programs wildly differ between different operating systems and shells with built-ins.
-  We need to work with the least common denominator as we don't want to install additional packages.
+  We need to work with the least common denominator as we don't want to install any additional packages or applications.
   Especially bare docker containers are a challenge here.
 - How to handle permissions, elevation, and passwords?
 Many shells and programs require at least at pty to be present to allow for a password prompt.
   X-Pipe must be able to fill passwords without any ptys or pseudo-consoles.